+Against the VTM-15.0 anchor, same RA results are achieved.
+For LDB and LDP configuration, bd-rate gain of -1.8%/-1.4%/-1.2% and -1.9%/-1.4%/-1.5% are reported, respectively.

 It is proposed to adopt SW change to the VTM reference software and include configuration files for tests targeting improved coding performance, for example for benchmarking purposes.
 No changes to VTM CTC are requested.